Garo: Divine Flame: Plot

-A Horror which looks like a beautiful woman murders a couple after they make love in some old ruins.
+A Horror which looks like a beautiful woman murders a couple after they have sex in some old ruins.
 Meanwhile, León has inherited the mantle of Garo the Golden Knight and protects the capital of Valiante Kingdom from Horrors.
 León devotes himself to training Roberto, the son of Germán Luis and Ximena, with the assistance of Prince Alfonso.

 Garm orders them to exterminate the Dead Tower Horror, after Nigra Venus before she can activate the mystic tool created by Mendoza, Zirkel's Ring.
 She is reputedly the most beautiful Horror in the world which resides in a neighboring country Vazelia where the assigned Makai Knight has been missing for generations.

 In the capital, strange masked beings abduct Roberto, and when León is almost defeated chasing them, Dario Monyoya, the Obsidian Makai Knight Zem, appears and saves him.
 Meanwhile Garm re-materializes Germán Luis temporarily and together, they pursue the abductors, but Germán realizes that Dario is the missing Knight and he is serving another master.
 Dario reveals that after Princess Sara was disfigured by a Horror, he blinded himself and continued to serve her, even after she became the Horror, Nigra Venus.

 Meanwhile, Ema finds Alphonse and together they also search for Zirkel's Ring and arrive at a lake where Roberto is being transported to be used as a key to activate Zirkel's Ring.
 Together with Germán and León, they attack Nigra Venus, but without success and retreat.
 Later, they counterattack, Ema and León fighting Nigra Venus while Germán and Alphonse challenge Dario.
 After a titanic battle, Nigra Venus is defeated, taking Dario into the depths of the lake with her.
 Roberto is rescued and learns that Germán is his father.
 Nigra Venus re-emerges, combined with Dario and make one last assault, but is finally destroyed by Garo, the Golden Knight, enhanced by the power of Jiruba.